vivithemage/bulk-dns-scanner/README.md

 # Bulk DNS Scanner
 Scans a domain and attemps to identify records using a predefined list of subdomains and record types.
+If you have ever used the cloudflare, it essentially aims to replicate the 'initial scan' cloudflare does of a domain.

 Run using: